 Here is a simple tutorial on how to remove links from your ATV tire chains to get a great custom fit:

-1. Put the chains on by spreading them out either behind or in front of your ATV, then back the tires onto them, preferably with the easier to fasten side on the inside, so that the harder to fasten side is where you can see it easily.
-There are slotted ramps available that can make this process easier by holding the chains in the correct position.
+Put the chains on by spreading them out either behind or in front of your ATV, then back the tires onto them, preferably with the easier to fasten side on the inside, so that the harder to fasten side is where you can see it easily.
+Slotted ramps can make this process easier by holding the chains in the correct position.

-2. Try to fasten the chains as tightly as possible.
-Be sure to put a chain tensioner on to take up slack.
+Be sure to put a chain tensioner on to take up the slack.
 Drive 1/4 mile and re-tighten.
 If you have more than two or three extra links when fastening, you’re going to want to remove the excess chain.
-To do this, you can use a pair of heavy bolt-cutters, a cutoff wheel on a Dremel or similar tool, or similar process after removing the chains from the tire.
+To do this, you can use a pair of heavy bolt-cutters, a cut-off wheel on a Dremel or similar tool, or a similar process after removing the chains from the tire.

-3. If trimming them back will put a cross chain past or too close to your fastener to be able to tighten it easily, you will need to remove the close cross chain.
-To do this, you will need to remove the chains from the ATV, and wearing safety glasses, use a cold chisel and hammer to loosen the joining link that attaches the cross chain to the side chain by turning the joining link sideways, wedging the cold chisel into the joint and striking the chisel with the hammer.
-Once the joining links is loose, repeat on the other side.
+If trimming them back will put a cross-chain past or too close to your fastener to be able to tighten it easily, you will need to remove the close cross-chain.
+To do this, you will need to remove the chains from the ATV, and wearing safety glasses, use a cold chisel and hammer to loosen the joining link that attaches the cross-chain to the side chain by turning the joining link sideways, wedging the cold chisel into the joint and striking the chisel with the hammer.
+Once the joining links are loose, repeat on the other side.

 By taking a little care to make sure they are properly fitted at the start and taking a little time to maintain them by letting them dry properly, fixing broken links and other issues will make your investment last a long time and give you every bit of performance you need out of them.
-Check uot our Best ATV Tire Chains for Ice Fishing Review to find out more anout last product updates on the market
+Check out our Best ATV Tire Chains for Ice Fishing Review to find out more about the last product updates on the market.